TraME-Project/TraME-Datasets/who_marries_whom_and_why/README.md

 ===
 Data from 'Who marries whom and why', by Eugene Choo and Aloysius Siow, 2006 JPE.

-The raw/ subdirectory includes a descriptive note 'ChooSiowData by Bernard Salanie.
+The raw/ subdirectory includes a descriptive note 'ChooSiowData.pdf' by Bernard Salanie.